Screenshots

 Audit Logs

-Every administrative action is recorded with a timestamp, actor, source IP, resource type, and resource ID.
-Logs are searchable, filterable, and exportable as CSV or JSON.
+Every administrative action is recorded with a timestamp, actor, action, resource, and source IP.
+Logs are searchable, filterable, and exportable as CSV or JSON — with spreadsheet formula injection protection built in.

 Desktop Notifications